Xilinx/mlir-xten/README.md

 ### Building on X86

-NOTE: this initial version of mlir-xten currentl fails to build against head torch-mlir.
+NOTE: this initial version of mlir-xten currently fails to build against head torch-mlir.
 Fixes in progress.

 #### First Compile torch-mlir

-Clone torch-mlir from https://github.com/llvm/torch-mlir and follow the build instruction
+Clone torch-mlir from https://github.com/llvm/torch-mlir and follow the build instructions.

 #### Finally compile mlir-xten